johnwenjunwu/proj216/UniPrefix_Report.md

 ## 1 Backgrounds
 - Related Works (In brief)
-    - Unibit Trie & Multibit Trie: A unibit trie is a tree in which each node is an array containing a 0-pointer and a 1-       pointer, so it may make 32 accesses for a 32-bit prefix lookup.
+    - A unibit trie is a tree in which each node is an array containing a 0-pointer and a 1-pointer, so it may make 32 accesses for a 32-bit prefix lookup.
 But multibit trie allows the number of indexing bits to change, by expanding the prefix length.
 Multibit trie searches faster at the cost of larger database size.
-    - Lulea (necessary?)// (WW)
+    - Lulea is a multibit-trie scheme that uses fixed-stride trie nodes but uses bitmap compression to replace consecutive identical elements with a single value.
+A node bitmap (0 refers to removed positions) allows fast indexing on the compressed nodes.
     - Tree Bitmap // (ZL)
         - End Node Optimization: push back end nodes, what are the NullNodes